ClinicInThePark/docs/011-summer-plan-final.md

 + Needs to be reliable and efficient.
 + Must not take longer than 5 seconds to load anything.

-3) What other work do you need to do to deliver the final product?
+4) What other work do you need to do to deliver the final product?
 + We need to finish implementing the login system.
 Other work we need to do are the following:
 + design and implement the user interface for dashboard both the staff and visitors interact with.
 + Successfully connect the database to the website.
 This task will be considered done if we are able to access the database through the website.
 + Write a tutorial and detailed documentation on maintaining the electronic system for future people modifying our work (tentative, might not be necessary).

-4) Are there some requirements for the final product that are not yet clear?
+5) Are there some requirements for the final product that are not yet clear?
 If so, how can you get clear about them?

-5) What is the most important work to do to make progress on delivering the final product?
+6) What is the most important work to do to make progress on delivering the final product?
 + The most important work to make progresss towards the final product is managing to connect to the database through the website.

-6) What skills are needed to do this work?
 + The skills we will need are: programming in PHP/SQL, knowledge of web servers.

 7) Who in the team has these skills?
 Who does not?
 + With the exception of Eric, the rest are new to programming in PHP/SQL and using web servers.

 8) How can team members without these skills get them?
 + Team members without these skills will be able to acquire (and reach a satisfactory level) by reading PHP/SQL documentation and working on small side projects to put their new knowledge to test.

+### Timeline

+#### Learning Tasks
++ asdf

+#### Communication Tasks
++ asdf

+#### Implementation Tasks
++ asdf

+#### Testing Tasks
++ asdf

+#### Deployment Tasks
++ asdf